pulumi/registry/themes/default/content/registry/packages/command/how-to-guides/_index.md

 ---
 title: Command (preview) How-to Guides
 meta_desc: |
-    Tutorials for the Pulumi Command package
+    Tutorials for using infrastructure as code in the Pulumi Command package
 layout: how-to
 ---